ahmethascelik/jellyfin-androidtv/README.md

 - Implemented a **subtitle delay feature** to allow fine-tuning the timing of external subtitles.
 - Users can manually adjust subtitle synchronization to match the audio.

-### 3. **Enhanced Subtitle Management**
-- Improved UI for selecting and managing external subtitles.
-- Faster loading and better error handling when fetching subtitles.

 ## Why Was This Not Merged into Official Jellyfin?
 The original Pull Request ([#4502](https://github.com/jellyfin/jellyfin-androidtv/pull/4502)) was rejected due to the following reasons:
 - **Implementation concerns**: The maintainers had reservations about how the online subtitle integration was implemented.